LeeKyoungIl/illuminati/illuminati-util/illuminati-levenshtein/README.md

 Of course, the smaller the value is similar.

 ## What is different from another algorithm library?
-This algorithm library Added flag for case sensitive identify.
+This algorithm library added flag for case sensitive identify.<br>
+And I tried to make it using only one the for loop syntax.

 ## How to use?
 Very Simple.